grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 ### SC-15: Collaborative Computing Devices and Applications

-Prohibit remote activation of collaborative computing devices and applications with the following exceptions: {{ insert: param, sc-15_odp }} ; and
+Prohibit remote activation of collaborative computing devices and applications with the following exceptions: exceptions where remote activation is to be allowed are defined; ; and

 Provide an explicit indication of use to users physically present at the devices.

 Collaborative computing devices and applications include remote meeting devices and applications, networked white boards, cameras, and microphones.
 The explicit indication of use includes signals to users when collaborative computing devices and applications are activated.

-remote activation of collaborative computing devices and applications is prohibited except {{ insert: param, sc-15_odp }};
+remote activation of collaborative computing devices and applications is prohibited except exceptions where remote activation is to be allowed are defined;;

 an explicit indication of use is provided to users physically present at the devices.